Deformation of Quintic Threefolds to the Chordal Variety: Degenerate stable maps to the central fiber

-\textbf{Remark 3.3.} Given any abelian variety and and any two abelian subvarieties of complementary dimensions, either the two abelian subvarieties intersect transversally, or the intersection of the associated homology classes is zero.
+We conclude this subsection with a remark -- or rather, a question for the reader.
+Given any abelian variety and any two abelian subvarieties of complementary dimensions, either the two abelian subvarieties intersect transversally, or the intersection of the associated homology classes is zero.
 This can be seen, for instance, from the excess intersection formula.

-From the point of view of the degeneration formula proved by Li, this seems to have intriguing consequences: any potentially infinite\footnote{By infinite we mean sweeping out at least a two-dimensional locus on $X_0$, so e.g. multiple covers of a fixed curve don't count.} family of limits is necessarily associated with the vanishing of the corresponding part of the contribution to the virtual count.
+From the point of view of the degeneration formula \cite{[Li02]}, this seems to have intriguing consequences.
+Any hypothetical family of limits which is not cycle-finite is necessarily associated with the vanishing of the corresponding part of the contribution to the virtual count.
 However, a huge technical difficulty is the following: for $i=2$ the image consists not of an abelian subvariety, but a singular union of subvarieties and it is entirely unclear whether it is possible to separate the contributions from each individual component in a geometrically meaningful way.